cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 #### The Node NLP Server

+You need to have [ts-node](https://www.npmjs.com/package/ts-node) installed.

-In the node-nlp-server folder execute the following command to start the CULT NLP Server serving via port 8081
+In the node-nlp-server folder execute the following command to start the CULT NLP Server serving via port 8081.

 ```sh
 ts-node src/node-nlp-server.ts 8081
 ```